Learn football stats and betting,

 Key passes vs assists

-A key pass needs a shot, an assist needs a goal, and Opta counts them as separate stats, not one nested inside the other.
+A key pass needs a shot, an assist needs a goal, and they're counted as separate stats, not one nested inside the other.
 Why that matters for props.

 Chances created explained

-Chances created is key passes plus assists, Opta's own total.
+Chances created is key passes plus assists, a term from Opta's event definitions.
 Shots created and shot-creating actions are different terms.
 Here's the exact difference.

 How goalkeeper saves settle